vitobotta/hetzner-k3s/README.md

 **Important**: The tool assignes the label `cluster` to each server it creates, with the cluster name you specify in the config file, as the value.
 So please ensure you don't create unrelated servers in the same project having the label `cluster=<cluster name>`, because otherwise they will be deleted if you delete the cluster.
 I recommend you create a separate Hetzner project for each cluster, see note at the end of this README for more details.

-If you set `masters.instance_count` to 1 then the tool will create a non highly available control plane; for production clusters you may want to set it to a number greater than 1.
+If you set `masters_pool.instance_count` to 1 then the tool will create a non highly available control plane; for production clusters you may want to set it to a number greater than 1.
 This number must be odd to avoid split brain issues with etcd and the recommended number is 3.

 You can specify any number of worker node pools for example to have mixed nodes with different specs for different workloads.

-At the moment Hetzner Cloud has four locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
+At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).

 For the available instance types and their specs, either check from inside a project when adding a server manually or run the following with your Hetzner token: